 Meticulous, spacious, Newport County waterfront.
 Air-conditioned home sits thirty feet from the water's edge.
 Enjoy panoramic waterfront views that impart a cruise-like atmosphere from the large deck, main living areas, and bedrooms.
 Watch the sun rise as it slowly peaks above the horizon and lights the early morning sky and enjoy the colorful skies of most sunsets.
 Marvel at the twinkling, fire-fly like lights that the Moon casts across the water on clear nights.

 Bedrooms and living areas are spacious with A/C and fans, if you prefer.
-Many 2016 improvements.
+New kitchen and laundry appliances.
 In addition to the bed(s), each bedroom has a bureau/dresser, a vanity, two chairs, alarm clock/radio, and a flat screen TV.
 All bedrooms are on the second floor.
-A sofa bed is in alcove in living room.
 Two twin air mattresses are available and could be comfortably accommodated in queen bedrooms.

-Living room seats 9+ and has newly refinished hardwoods, new rug, leather sofa and love seat, sofa bed, two Lazy Boy recliners, several other chairs, flat screen TV, and new decor.
+Living room seats 9+ and has leather sofa and love seat, two Lazy Boy recliners, several other chairs, flat screen TV, and new decor.
 Living room and dining area with seating for 8 have newly refinished hardwoods and new rugs.
 Glass slider allows easy access to deck.
 Gas grill with propane refill just steps away.

-Kitchen has newly re-tiled floor and new paint.
+Kitchen has new stainless appliances.
 There is a D/W, stove/oven, microwave, refrigerator, and small appliances like 12 cup coffee maker, toaster, blender, plus a toaster oven and waffle maker.
 There are two full sets of plates, bowls, and cups; plenty of eating and specialty utensils, pots and pans, 2 lobster pots, a roasting pan, and glasses of all sorts, including wine glasses and beer mugs.
 Reasonable supply of coffee filters, dinner napkins, paper towels, trash bags, dish and dish washer detergent, liquid hand soap, and cleaning supplies, provided.

 There is a half bath off the foyer as you enter the front door as well as a large storage/coat closet and access to the garage.